TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 $$ (ftcs3)

 This explicit scheme is again the FTCS scheme but applied to the wave equation.
-In contrast to the diffusion equation (cf. Eq. {eq}`ftcs`), the FTCS scheme applied to the wave equation, Eq. {eq}`ftcs3` is **unconditionally unstable**, that is, it is unstable for any time step.
+In contrast to the diffusion equation (cf. Eq. {eq}`ftcs`), this FTCS scheme {eq}`ftcs3` is **unconditionally unstable**, that is, it is unstable for any time step.
 Therefore, the FTCS scheme is useless for any advection-type equation.

 This instability is related to the fact that the influence of the disturbance only comes from upstream and not from downstream.